 Moving beyond the two marquee benefits, things get a bit more niche yet.

 I imagine that few small businesses are both hiring new people every six months and doing it by advertising specifically through ZipRecruiter, so the twice-annual credit for that seems like a once-in-a-while thing at best, but I wouldn’t be surprised if it goes entirely unused by many businesses.
-Google Workspace credit is probably useful for a lot of people, though you’ll need to be on the Business Plus or Enterprise plan to get the full $200 out of it.
+Google Workspace credit is probably useful for a lot of people, but you’ll need to be on the Business Plus or Enterprise plan, have at least 2 employees for the standard plan or 3 for the starter plan, in order to get the full $200 per year.
 We don’t yet know which gift cards will be eligible for the twice-annual Giftcards.com credits, but since it is a “curated” list, there’s a good chance that the included brands will be ones that are frequently available at a discount elsewhere.

 The big spend bonus benefits on this card require $45,000 more in annual spend than the consumer version of the card and the only incremental benefit is another $250 in credit toward The Shops, which is likely to have somewhat inflated prices versus what you could pay elsewhere, particularly when considering stacking opportunities like shopping portals and card-linked offers.